The rise of the Work Engineer: Why CIOs are now designing work

 Work Engineers act at the workflow level

-Work Engineers focus on live workflows, not transformation cycles.
+Work Engineers focus on live workflows.
+Not transformation cycles.

 They ask: